ArenKDesai/Aren-s-Notes/graphics lec 2.md

 While three.js is mostly retained mode, you do have to explicitly render objects.
 There are a few ways to save 3D objects in files.
 Some include just geometry, some include materials, relationships, etc. One standard is **gltf**, but some old formats are **obj** and **fbx**.

-Angles in 2D are simple.
-While they can be represented as a linear transformation, you can represen
+Rotations in 2D are simple.
+While they can be represented as a linear transformation, you can represent any rotation as a